 - Cell phone charger or power block

 Our schools help prepare children for tornadoes with drills.
 For some children, this may be the first time they hear about tornadoes.
-Many may be lucky enough never to experience them.
-But, all of this can be a lot for them to process.
+Many are lucky enough never to experience them.
+But all of it can be a lot to process.
 It’s important to remind them that even though tornadoes can be scary, cool-headed preparation and following directions can help keep everyone safe.

 A few tips for children who are afraid of storms:

 - As a special coping strategy when storms are expected or have started, it’s ok to keep children’s lights on while they sleep, so they don’t notice the lightning.
 Or maybe they are comfortable wearing a sleep mask, so they don’t see the lightning flashes.